adisharma30/The-Hangman-Gamee/README.md

 # The-Hangman-Gamee
 # Introduction

 Hangman is a popular word guessing game where the player attempts to build a missing word by guessing one letter at a time.
 After a certain number of incorrect guesses, the game ends and the player loses.
-The game also ends if the player correctly identifies all the letters of the missing word.
+The game also ends if the player correctly identifies all the letters of the missing word

 # Using the code
 I have constructed a single class 'Hangman' with three different methods of the same class 'Hangman_figure' , 'Word_list' , 'Main_game' where each method has its own and unique functionality.